 #1 Twist-top vials of preservative-free artificial tears such as Refresh Plus.
 Conveniently purchase through pharmacy with other post-operative drops, over the counter, or online.
-On day of procedure, use one drop in procedure eye as frequently as possible, or no less than every fifteen to thirty minutes while This is one of the most important steps you can take to help the healing process.
+On day of procedure, use one drop in procedure eye as frequently as possible, or no less than every fifteen to thirty minutes while awake.
+This is one of the most important steps you can take to help the healing process.
 For the first three months, use one drop in procedure eye a minimum of every two hours while awake, whether or not you feel the drop is needed.
 These vials can be recapped for multiple uses (9-11 drops per vial), however throw away and use a new vial on the next day.

 The numbing drops that we use for your procedure wear off after about fifteen minutes, which usually coincides with walking out to your car or the ride home.
 At this time patients may experience light sensitivity, the sensation of an eyelash in the eye, heavy eyelids, and excess tearing.
 On average this lasts for four hours.
 This is a good time to take a nap if desired.

 Tape eye shield securely over your procedure eye while sleeping for the first two nights to prevent accidentally bumping or rubbing your eye.

 No bedroom fans on the night of your procedure to prevent excess drying of the eyes while sleeping.